Grounding Technique for Trauma, Stress, and Anxiety

 Is This Relief "Fake"?

 Not at all.
-Even though visualization is an imagined experience, the bodies physical and emotional reactions to visualization are real.
+Even though visualization is an imagined experience, the body’s physical and emotional reactions to visualization are real.
 This makes it a valid and effective coping tool.
 With practice, accessing a state of calm through visualization becomes more natural, supporting long-term emotional well-being.

 SAFE PLACE VISUALIZATION: A STEP-BY-STEP GUIDE